Frijol/climate-change/notes/energy/tidal.md

 - Essentially an underwater turbine in a tidal current
 - Estimation of extractable power (in W/m^2): Px = 1/2u * w * Ks * Kn * V^3 = 0.3 * w * V^3 where u is the efficiency factor (0.25), Ks is the velocity profile factor (0.424), and Kn is the spring/neap tide factor (0.57), and w is the fluid density in kg/m^3 [Charlier, 144][Charlier]
 - Tidal fences/tidal farms: a row of turbines through which water flows [Helston]
+- Tidal current velocity is fastest at high and low water [Charlier, 143][Charlier]

 ### Siting